AshutoshXus/Birthday-Reminder/README.md

 In App.jsx, add a button to clear the list, and set up the functionality by defining a function that resets the state variable to an empty array.

-Overall, the flow of the application should look something like this:

-- Import the data you want to render in App.jsx.
-- Set up the data as a state variable using useState.
-- Use the map method to iterate over the data array and render a Person component for each person.
-- Each Person component should render an image with a style prop to control the width, the person's name, and the person's age.
-- Create a List component that holds the rendered items.
-- Create a button with functionality to clear the list.
-- Display the number of items in the list using the length property of the state variable.
-This can be rendered using plain text or added to a message or heading element.